 - Qualitative analysis and transcription software are available in the lab and student workers are trained to assist faculty and other students in the use of these products, as well as helping with data entry, cleaning, and analysis.

+The Summer Student Research Program (SSRP) is an instensive scholarly experience for undergraduates.
+The program supports students in the design, conduct, and dissemination of original scholarly projects (research and creative works).
+Students are expected to work about 20 hours per week from the last week of May through the first week of August.
 Students should work with their mentor to develop an appropriate scholarly project.
 Student and mentor must both be aware of and endorse the project design before submitting an application.

 Funds are provided to assist graduate student presentations of research and creative projects at scholarly meetings.
 Partial funding will be provided up to a maximum of $250, with the remainder expected of the student or department.
 Documentation must be provided that the project has been accepted for presentation and that the student is presenting.
 Students supported through this program are also expected to participate in the UNK Student Research Day held during the spring semester.
 Support for multi-authored presentations may be reduced accordingly or limited to the first author.Project Period: Current Fiscal Year